DismissedGv/DismissedGv/README.md

-# Hi, I'm Sinan 👋
+# Hi, there 👋
-I'm a Swedish-based **Game Developer** passionate about creating gameplay that *feels good*, looks clean, and runs smoothly.
+I'm Sinan Koc, a **Game Developer** passionate about creating gameplay that *feels good*, looks clean, and runs smoothly.

 <!--## 🎯 Expertise
 - **Gameplay Programming** (Unity, C#)